WolfgangErb/GBFPUM/README.md

     <i> Partition of Unity Methods for Signal Processing on Graphs </i> <br>
     J. Fourier Anal.
 Appl.
 27 (2021), Art.
 66

-The corresponding theory on GBFs related to kernel-based interpolation of graph signals is given in
+The theory on graph basis functions (GBFs) for kernel-based interpolation of graph signals can be found in

 *   [2] &nbsp; Erb, W. <br>
     <i> Graph Signal Interpolation with Positive Definite Graph Basis Functions  </i> <br>